 2) What is Margaret Mead’s Seven-Year Itch?

 Fast forward a score of years beyond the back yard … my friends and I were listening to Dr. Margaret Mead.
 She was a guest lecturer addressing a large crowd in Battel Chapel at Yale University.
 Dr. Mead, the world famous anthropologist, was in her late 60’s as she opined about her own life and made sweeping observations about humanity and human cultures she had observed around the globe.
 She said words to the effect of the following: “A marriage should be treated like a social contract; and it should be renewed by the couple every five to seven years.”

 Really?
 Did she just say that?
 I was struck by the break with convention at the time.
 My parents had been married for over 25 years and, although we knew a lot of couples who had split-up, still more husbands and wives seemed outwardly happy with their choice of partners.
 They had held fast to their marriage covenant, or so we believed.

 Mead was saying that society should consider a more legalistic approach to love, fidelity and matrimony.
 In many faith traditions, monogamy is the preferred rule for marriage.
 Her thesis was that marriage is a “terminable institution.”
-Are love and marriage like that nasty nettle, the relationship itch that festers after 7 years, only to long to disappear?
+Are love and marriage like that nasty nettle, the relationship itch that festers after 7 years, only to disappear?
 If it itches up to and during that seventh year, is that a sign to make a legal change?
 What a radical thought at the time!